Conava/chess/README.md

 ## Project Description

 The Chess application is designed with a focus on object-oriented programming principles and follows a modularized architecture.
-The project is divided into two main modules: `application` and `server`.
+The project is divided into 3 main modules: `application`, `server` and `core`.

 ### Modules

 - **application**: The GUI application for playing chess games.
 - **server**: The server to handle online games.
-- **core**: Contains the core game logic and data structures.
+- **core**: Contains the core game logic and data structures used by all other modules`

 ## Features